 So, how should it be done?

 - Plan ahead: Find a good positive trainer early, before you ever get a puppy.
-Find out about his or her schedule and get signed up for a class that will start when your puppy-to-be will be 8 or 9 or 10 weeks old.
+Find out about his or her schedule and get signed up for a puppy training class that will start when your puppy-to-be will be 8 or 9 or 10 weeks old.

 - Plan ahead: Find a veterinarian who will administer your puppy’s vaccinations on a schedule that will facilitate the pup’s timely admission to puppy kindergarten – and who can speak to the importance of your puppy’s behavioral health and support your efforts to build a behaviorally confident puppy through a well-run puppy class.
 (If you can, interview vets before you procure your puppy.
 Younger, more recently educated veterinarians tend to be more aware of the AVMA’s and ASVAB’s recommendations.)